Lean Methodology, Efficiency, Teamwork & Communication

 • Display the totes as soon as possible, (8 minutes it took the other day).

 • Put the totes on the screen and not in that interminable ribbon at the bottom.
+There is ample empty space on the screen.

 • All that is needed is one tote and your selected operators Fixed price.